-The Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.
+In my opinion the Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.

 It comes with all the gear necessary to start observing the night sky or to see groupings from hundreds of yards away.
 Most importantly, it’s not a wallet-buster.

-You’ll save some cash and your back with this lightweight, better than expected, portable telescope.
+I really like that you’ll save some cash and your back with this lightweight, better than expected, portable telescope.

 ✔️ Best Feature: Lightweight and portable